julianmatos97/farsight/README.md

 1. Clone the repository
 2. Create a `.env` file with your OpenAI API key
+3. Create a poetry env with poetry shell
-3. Run `docker-compose up -d`
+4. Run `docker-compose up -d`
+5. Run scripts/load_companies.sh, wait
+6. Interact with the api and/or run scripts/load*companies.sh to load the 5 test companies 6a.
+With test companies loaded, run `poetry run python tests/run_queries.py` 6b.
+Review responses in tests/results/query_result*\*.json
-4. Access the API at http://localhost:8000
+7. Access the API at http://localhost:8000

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- OpenAI for providing the API used for embeddings and language models
-- SEC for providing access to EDGAR filings
-- pgvector for providing vector similarity search in PostgreSQL